ndrean/Solid-components/_posts/2020-01-07-Ruby-Render-partial-in-layout.md

 template = %( <!DOCTYPE html> <html> <body> <%= yield %> </body> </html> )

 ```

-Define the partial you want to pass to `yield`:
+Then we define the partial you want to pass to `yield`:
 ```ruby
 partial = %(
     <h3>Hello <%= name %> </h3>